Celebrating and promoting the diverse and innovative ways we are implementing restorative approaches!

 We also must work with those who harm.

 Circles of Support and Accountability (CoSA): reducing sexual victimization by assisting people who have committed sexual offences to lead responsible, constructive, and accountable lives in their communities.
 Programs offered in Canada and beyond.

-⇒ Free webinar: management and reintegration into the community of persons convicted of a sexual offense
+⇒ Free webinar: Managing Sexual Offenders and reintegration into the community of persons convicted of a sexual offense

 Organized by Criminal Justice Platform Europe